dsfca/CloudComputingandVirtualization-labs/0-Introduction_to_labs_and_setup_requirements.md

 Connection to 127.0.0.1 closed.
 </pre></code>

-In order to stop the Virtual Machine and to verify the global state of all active VM environments (managed by Vagrant) on the system, you can use the following commands (the first is equivalent to a shutdown):
+`vagrant halt` - to stop the Virtual Machine (the first is equivalent to a shutdown)

+`vagrant global-status` - to verify the global state of all active VM environments (managed by Vagrant) on the system.
-`vagrant halt`

-`vagrant global-status`

 The last command allows you to confirm that the statuses of the VMs is powered off.
 The next time you want to work with the VM again, then use the command (the VM will boot in less than a minute, typically):